 Apple Store for Education

-Buy a Mac computer for school-use and Apple will give you a $100 gift card to its app store.
+Buy a Mac computer for school-use and Apple may give you a gift card to its app store.
 You can locate details about its special education pricing online.

 Best Buy College Student Deals

-The retailer offers a variety of college student deals, such as $50 off a Mac computer.
+The retailer has offered a variety of college student deals, such as $50 off a Mac computer.

-The retailer offers a 2 percent student discount, as well as periodic special sales to students.
+The retailer offers student discounts and reward points, as well as periodic special sales to students.

 Microsoft Education Store: